IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 ### playerLeave

-Fires when a player leaves the world/a server **Values:**
+Fires when a player leaves the world/a server.
+**Values:**

 1. `username: string` The username of the player who clicked the block